Before downloading the Google USB Driver, you must agree to the following terms and conditions.

-The USB Driver for Windows is available for download as an optional SDK component.
-You need the driver only if you are developing on Windows and want to connect an Android-powered device (ADP, Nexus One, or Nexus S) to your development environment over USB.
+The Google USB Driver for Windows is available for download as an optional SDK component.
+You need the driver only if you are developing on Windows and want to connect a Google Android-powered device (such as a Nexus 7) to your development environment over USB.

 - Launch the Android SDK Manager by double-clicking